awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-wlm-queue-assignment-rules.md

 In this example, WLM makes the following assignments:

 1. The first set of statements shows three ways to assign users to user groups\.
-The statements are executed by the user `masteruser`, which is not a member of a user group listed in any WLM queue\.
+The statements are run by the user `adminuser`, which is not a member of a user group listed in any WLM queue\.
 No query group is set, so the statements are routed to the default queue\.

-1. The user `masteruser` is a superuser and the query group is set to `'superuser'`, so the query is assigned to the superuser queue\.
+1. The user `adminuser` is a superuser and the query group is set to `'superuser'`, so the query is assigned to the superuser queue\.

 1. The user `admin1` is a member of the user group listed in queue 1, so the query is assigned to queue 1\.